wooden speed boats & cruisers marine electronics & electrical ac/dc energy systems marine inboard propulsion

 CC 283 Marine inboard

 The Chris Craft 283 marine inboard engine, 185hp version, was the next step to a marine converted (Small Block Chevrolet) SBC V8 platform.
 It was interesting that Chris Craft took that decision, because their latest engine, the MCL/WB family, based on the Hercules 6-inline platform, was already delivering 175/200hp.
-Anyway, more capacity and more power was one of their ingredients for selling more Chris Craft boats.
+More displacement and more power were the ingredients for selling more Chris Craft boats.
+Within the SBC model range, 283, 305, 327 and 350 cu.in, were applied.

 SBC 350 CLC marine inboard by WoodspeeD